Software Assurance FAQ

 - Contact information for the person who is authorized to use Software Assurance support benefits

-You can convert Software Assurance Problem Resolution Support incidents to Premier Problem Resolution Support until February 2022 by reserving the incidents for Premier through the VLSC and contacting your Technical Account Manager.
+You can convert Software Assurance Problem Resolution Support incidents to Premier Problem Resolution Support until sometime in the first half of 2023 by reserving the incidents for Premier through the VLSC and contacting your Technical Account Manager.
 The conversion ratio will depend on local Premier list prices and can vary by country/region.

-As of February 2022, eligible customers with Problem Resolution Support incidents can get a credit toward a Unified Support contract.
+Starting sometime in the first half of 2023, eligible customers with Problem Resolution Support incidents can get a credit toward a Unified Support contract.

 When was E-Learning retired?